-Garden Pea is an annual vegetable plant that is typically grown for its edible qualities.
-The entire above-ground parts of the plant are edible, and are typically harvested when mature.
-The edible parts have a sweet taste and a crisp texture.
+Rapini is an annual vegetable plant that is typically grown for its edible qualities.
+The entire above-ground parts of the plant are edible, and are usually harvested from mid spring to early fall.
+The edible parts have a bitter taste.